-- · Sewage backup. - Utilities are not on (i.e. electric, gas, and/or water). - Smoke detector missing, damaged, or missing battery. - Carbon Monoxide detector missing damaged, not working for units with connected garages and/or gas utilities. - Electrical outlets and light switch covers that are missing. - GFCI outlets that do not function properly (open grounds on GFCI are acceptable). - Circuit breaker boxes with open slot or open knock-out hole. - Junction boxes missing cover or open knock-outs. - · Gas stoves that do not light from the pilot. - Improper flue connection for furnace or water heater. - No heat when outside temperature is below 40°. - Flooding - Smell of gas - Fire damage leaving the unit inhabitable.
+- Sewage backup. - Utilities are not on (i.e. electric, gas, and/or water). - Smoke detector missing, damaged, or missing battery. - Carbon Monoxide detector missing damaged, not working for units with connected garages and/or gas utilities. - Electrical outlets and light switch covers that are missing. - GFCI outlets that do not function properly (open grounds on GFCI are acceptable). - Circuit breaker boxes with open slot or open knock-out hole. - Junction boxes missing cover or open knock-outs. - Gas stoves that do not light from the pilot. - Improper flue connection for furnace or water heater. - No heat when outside temperature is below 40°. - Flooding - Smell of gas - Fire damage leaving the unit inhabitable. - Any condition that jeopardizes the security of the unit - Major plumbing leaks or flooding, waterlogged ceiling or floor in imminent danger of falling.

-The inspector will notify owners of Emergency failed items via email or phone call.
+The inspector will notify owners of Emergency failed items via email, the landlord portal or phone call.
 CMHA will make available an Emergency Self-Certification form.
 This form certifies that the emergency items have been repaired and must be filled out completely, must be signed by the responsible party, and must be returned to the inspector within 24 hours.
 Forms must be submitted in the HCV Administrative Office, via email or fax as indicated on the form.
 All emergency failed items will be re-inspected by CMHA.
 If the Self-Certification form is returned and subsequent inspection indicates that the repairs were not completed, CMHA will abate the HAP as of the original effective date.